State v. Brims , 168 N.J. 297 ( 2001 )

 We noted in Harmon, supra, that N.J.S.A.
 2C:39-4 also prohibits possession of firearms, explosives, destructive devices, and other weapons.
 We observed, however, that

-unlike its regulatory counterparts, section 39-4 in each instance prohibits possession of such instruments only when the possessor has `a purpose to use [the device] unlawfully against the person or property of another * * *.'
-It is the existence of the unlawful-purpose element that explains why violations under N.J.S.A.
+unlike its regulatory counterparts, section 39-4 in each instance prohibits possession of such instruments only when the possessor has ‘a purpose to use [the device] unlawfully against the person or property of another * * It is the existence of the unlawful-purpose element that explains why violations under N.J.S.A.
 2C:39-4 are, for the most part, more serious offenses of the second degree that carry a presumption, under N.J.S.A.
 2C:44-1(d), of incarceration.

 [Id. at 198, 516 A.2d 1047 (quoting State v.
 Lee, 96 N.J.
 156, 162, 475 A.2d 31 (1984)).]

 We also noted that N.J.S.A.
-2C:39-4(a) is unique among all the Chapter 39 offenses *451 in that "it alone triggers the parole-ineligibility provisions of the Graves Act.
+2C:39-4(a) is unique among all the Chapter 39 offenses in that “it alone triggers the parole-ineligibility provisions of the Graves Act.
 See N.J.S.A.
-2C:43-6(c)."
+2C:43-6(c).”
 Ibid.

-Accordingly, the relevant sections of Chapter 39 of the Code include purely regulatory provisions that establish possessory offenses requiring no wrongful intent, as well as more serious promissory offenses that require proof of criminal culpability on the part of the accused.
+Accordingly, the relevant sections of Chapter 39 of the Code include purely regulatory provisions that establish possessory *314offenses requiring no wrongful intent, as well as more serious promissory offenses that require proof of criminal culpability on the part of - the accused.
 That analysis led us to observe in Harmon, supra,

 that the Legislature was concerned with something more than mere knowing possession in enacting the unlawful-purpose offenses.
 By tying the increase in gradation of the penalty to the existence of an unlawful purpose, the Legislature has made plain that the offenses under section 39-4 are not by nature simply regulatory: they are directed not at penalizing possession per se, but rather at penalizing the intent to use such weapons affirmatively to commit crimes.